5 min read

 “You don’t rise to the level of your goals.
 You fall to the level of your systems.” – James Clear, Atomic Habits

-Systems, by their very nature, are largely invisible – even when they’re broken.
-When you’re a busy senior leader, you’re removed from the mechanics of how your business runs, and it’s easy for issues, delays and inconsistencies to fly under the radar.
+By their very nature, systems are largely invisible – even when broken.
+When you’re a busy senior leader, you’re removed from the mechanics of how your business runs and it’s easy for issues, delays and inconsistencies to fly under the radar.
 There’s no burning platform there for you – but there’s plenty of fires burning elsewhere!

 Our goals are born in the boardroom, but they die in the backroom.